UttaranB127/Text2Gestures/README.md

 # Text2Gestures: A Transformer-Based Network for Generating Emotive Body Gestures for Virtual Agents

 This is the readme to use the official code for the paper [Text2Gestures: A Transformer Network for Generating Emotive Body Gestures for Virtual Agents](http://arxiv.org/abs/2101.11101).
-Please add the following citation if you find our work useful:
+Please use the following citation if you find our work useful:

 ```
 @inproceedings{bhattacharya2020text2gestures,